washfaq/waseemashfaq.github.io/_pages/about.md

 I hold a PhD in Agricultural Sciences from the University of Melbourne and am passionate about improving the profitability and sustainability of dryland farming systems.

+## Education

+- 🎓 **Ph.D. in Agricultural Sciences**, University of Melbourne, 2022
+- 🎓 **M.S. in Plant Breeding and Genetics**, University of Agriculture Faisalabad, 2011
+- 🎓 **B.S. in Agriculture**, University of Agriculture Faisalabad, 2009